cogent3/iqtree2_serialization/libiqtree2/README.md

     end
 ```

 The following document focuses on the libiqtree2 library and it's unit tests.
-See the documentation in the piqtree2 directory for details on installing it and running it's unit tests.
+See the documentation in the piqtree2 directory for details on installing the python package, and developing it.

 ## Project structure